emadin/HIMB-Summer-Course-2019/Module1_MeasuringReefs.md

 Getting started:

--   Download .kmz/.kml patch reef placemark file (Sites.kmz) from <https://github.com/emadin/HIMB-Summer-Course-2019-Remote-Sensing-Imagery-Module-1-Measuring-Reefs->
+-   Download .kmz/.kml patch reef placemark file ("Sites.kmz"") from <https://github.com/emadin/HIMB-Summer-Course-2019-Remote-Sensing-Imagery-Module-1-Measuring-Reefs->
--   Open saved .csv datasheet template
+-   Open saved .csv datasheet template adn re-save with your initials appended to the end of the filename (e.g., "Module1\_MeasuringReefs\_EM.csv")
     -   Column headings in red are those you’ll be filling in

 Measuring reefs: